 Do You Qualify for Public Service Loan Forgiveness?

 If you’re like most recent college graduates, you’re probably making payments on student loan debt.
-While resources abound for borrowers who need help repaying their student loans, there’s a special program designed just for people who work in public interest careers.
-It’s a way to reward people working toward the common good – in jobs that are not necessarily high in income.
+But did you know there’s a special program especially for people who work in public interest careers?
+It’s a way to reward people working toward the common good — in jobs that are not necessarily high in income.

 The Public Service Loan Forgiveness (PSLF) program, created in 2007, forgives any balances on federal student loans after 120 qualifying payments, or approximately 10 years.
 While borrowers with small balances will likely pay off their loans in fewer than 10 years, students who took out large loans may benefit from this program.